connorh315/anomaly/docs/GETTINGSTARTED.md

 Instead of creating the file from scratch, let's take the existing `TEXT.CSV` file from the game, and modify it.
 This way we can see what the format should be, and ensure we follow it correctly.

 > [!IMPORTANT]
 > Dimensions has multiple versions of the same file, stored across different `.DAT` archives.
-To ensure our mod works correctly, we will be using the `TEXT.CSV` file from the `PATCH` archive, as this will take the highest priority.
+To ensure our mod works correctly, we will be using the `TEXT.CSV` file from the `PATCH` archive, as these archives have the highest priority.

 Using BrickVault, go to `File -> Open` and locate and open the `PATCH.DAT` file in your LEGO Dimensions installation (it should be located in the `data/chunk1` folder).
 Once opened, navigate to the `STUFF/TEXT/` folder, and extract the `TEXT.CSV` file somewhere temporary on your PC (i.e. your Desktop).
 Do not save it directly into your mod folder.